paolofacchinetti/blockchain-developer-bootcamp-final-project/README.md

 # Local dev guide

+## Prerequisites

+* NodeJS (if you want to run the client locally through `npx http-server`)
+* Truffle
+* Ganache-cli (not required, but can be used instead of truffle for creating a local blockchain)
+* Git to clone this repository

 This project uses plain html/js/css with a few libraries acquired through CDN.
 Everything is inside the `/client/index.html` file.

 Since MetaMask won't inject the "window.ethereum" object when opening the index.html as a local file inside a browser, it's recommended to either:

-* Use the `npx http-server` inside the `/client` directory to host the file in a simple webserver that will make Metamask work properly.
+* Use the `npx http-server` command from a terminal inside the `/client` directory to host the file in a simple webserver that will make Metamask work properly.
 * use an IDE like WebStorm that provides an out of the box webserver for accessing html files

 ## Deploying and running locally